 European (Vitis vinifera) grapevines, which comprise the vast majority of Australian vineyards, have very little tolerance to phylloxera, which therefore represents a major threat to the industry.

-See the grape phylloxera brochure for more information.
+See the latest national map of phylloxera zones for more information.

-See the Victorian Phylloxera Management Policy for more information.
+Go to the Tackling Phylloxera Program page for more information.

 High risk materials

 Phylloxera is most commonly spread through transportation of materials such as: